tagsysx/MagCode/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-15.0+-green.svg)](https://developer.apple.com/xcode/)
 [![Android Studio](https://img.shields.io/badge/Android%20Studio-2023+-yellow.svg)](https://developer.android.com/studio)

+> ⚠️ **DEVELOPMENT STATUS: WORK IN PROGRESS** ⚠️
+>
+> **This project is currently under active development and is NOT ready for production use.**
+>
+> - 🚧 **iOS Platform**: Basic structure complete, core algorithms in development
+> - 🚧 **Android Platform**: Project setup complete, implementation in progress
+> - 🚧 **Core Features**: Research phase complete, implementation ongoing
+> - 🚧 **Testing**: Limited testing completed, comprehensive testing planned
+>
+> **Expected Release**: Q2 2025 (Tentative)
+>
+> *Please note that this is a research project and the current implementation is for development and testing purposes only.*

 ## 🎯 Project Overview

 MagCode is an innovative cross-technology communication system that enables data transmission between NFC readers and smartphone cameras through magnetic field interference.
 This technology addresses the limitation of NFC functionality in nearly half of smartphones while maintaining the security and convenience of NFC-based payments.

+> **Note**: This project is currently in the research and development phase.
+The technology has been proven in laboratory conditions, but the mobile applications are still under development.

 ## ✨ Key Features